Hoyasumii/bee-movie/README.md

 Yes!
 I'm right off the Turtle Pond!

 No way!
 I know that area.
-I lost a toe ring there on
+I lost a toe ring there onc